elearning-ostfalia/moodle-tool_cleanupusers/README.md

 If you implement your own subplugin it should be placed in `admin/tool/cleanupusers/userstatus`.

-### Timechecker
+### Lastloginchecker
-The timechecker plugin suspends and deletes users depending on the last access of the user to the platform.
+The Lastloginchecker plugin suspends and deletes users depending on the last access of the user to the platform.
-The site administrator can define custom time spans, as a default 90 days have to pass without a user logging in, until the user is suspended and 365 days until the user is deleted.

 ### Suspendedchcker